Posted on 7/23/2024

 7. Bitternut Hickory: The bitternut hickory's leaves change to shades of yellow and golden-brown.

-8. Winged Sumac: The winged sumac offers a vibrant display of red, orange, and yellow leaves during this time.
+8. Winged Sumac: Winged sumac offers a vibrant display of red, orange, and yellow leaves during this time.

 9. Virginia Creeper: While it's a vine rather than a tree, the Virginia creeper turns a stunning red in early November.